autocrypt/protected-headers/draft-protected-headers.md

 All headers known to the MUA at composition time MUST be copied verbatim into the header of the target MIME part.

 The target MIME part shall always be the first MIME part within the Cryptographic Payload.
-See Examples below for an illustration.
+See {{examples}} for an illustration.

 The reason all headers must be copied, is that otherwise it becomes impossible for implementations to reliably detect tampering with the Exposed Headers, which would greatly reduces the strength of the scheme.

 Encrypted Subject {#encrypted-subject}
 -----------------

-When a message is encrypted, the Subject should be obscured by replacing the Exposed Subject with three periods: ...
+When a message is encrypted, the Subject should be obscured by replacing the Exposed Subject with three periods: `...`

-This value (...) was chosen because it is believed to be language agnostic and avoids communicating any potentially misleading information to the recipient (see Common Pitfalls below for a more detailed discussion).
+This value (`...`) was chosen because it is believed to be language agnostic and avoids communicating any potentially misleading information to the recipient (see {{common-pitfalls}} for a more detailed discussion).

 Obscured Headers
 ----------------

-Due to compatibility and usability concerns, a Mail User Agent SHOULD NOT obscure any of: `From`, `To`, `Cc`, `Message-ID`, `References`, `Reply-To`, (FIXME: MORE?), unless the user has indicated they have security constraints which justify the potential downsides (see Common Pitfalls below for a more detailed discussion).
+Due to compatibility and usability concerns, a Mail User Agent SHOULD NOT obscure any of: `From`, `To`, `Cc`, `Message-ID`, `References`, `Reply-To`, (FIXME: MORE?), unless the user has indicated they have security constraints which justify the potential downsides (see {{common-pitfalls}} for a more detailed discussion).

 Aside from that limitation, this specification does not at this time define or limit the methods a MUA may use to convert Exposed Headers into Obscured Headers.